Our Stem Cells

 - Ischemia and toxin tolerant: itMSCs are manufactured in hypoxic environments and specifically formulated to combat ischemic conditions.
 These cells are secreting factors such as VEGF and SDF-1 that is thought to enhance the healing process.
 VEGF is critical for new blood vessel growth and SDF-1 helps prevent cellular death.

-- Immune privileged: itMSCs do not exhibit HLA proteins that cause rejection.
+- Immune evasive: itMSCs do not exhibit HLA proteins that cause rejection.
 Independent biosafety labs test all cell types to confirm the lack of HLA expression.
 No immunosuppressant agents are required during transplantation.

 - Documented safety: All cells undergo rigorous testing for infectious disease, acute and chronic toxicity and tumorigenicity.